José Patiño

-Biography
+Life

-His father, Don Lucas Patiño de Ibarra, Señor de Castelar, who was by origin a Galician, was a member of the privy council and inspector of the troops in the Duchy of Milan for the king of Spain, to whom it then, belonged.
+His father, Don Lucas Patiño de Ibarra, Señor de Castelar, who was by origin a Galician, was a member of the privy council and inspector of the troops in the Duchy of Milan for the king of Spain, to whom it then belonged.
 His mother's maiden name was Beatrice de Rosales y Facini.
 Patiño was born in Milan.

 The Patiño family were strong supporters of the Bourbon dynasty in the War of the Spanish Succession.
-The elder brother Baltasar, afterwards marquis of Castelar, had a distinguished career as a diplomatist, and his son Lucas was a general of some note.
-José Patiño, who had been intended for the priesthood but adopted a secular career, was granted the reversion of a seat in the senate of Milan on the accession of Philip V in 1700. but on the loss of the duchy he was transferred to Spain, and put on the governing body of the military orders in 1707.
+The elder brother Baltasar, afterwards Marquis of Castelar, had a distinguished career as a diplomat, and his son Lucas was a general of some note.
+José Patiño, who had been intended for the priesthood but adopted a secular career, was granted the reversion of a seat in the Senate of Milan on the accession of Philip V in 1700, but on the loss of the duchy, he was transferred to Spain and put on the governing body of the military orders in 1707.

 During the War of Succession he served as intendant of Extremadura, and then of Catalonia from 1711 to 1718.
 In 1717 he was named intendant of the navy, which had just been reorganized on the French model.
 His capacity and his faculty for hard work secured him the approval of Giulio Alberoni, with whom, however, he was never on very friendly terms in private life.
 Patiño's Italian education, which affected his Spanish style, and caused him to fall into Italianisms all through his life, may have served to recommend him still further.